Isn’t that the easy way out? What about nipple confusion? Let’s get real about popping a paci, because the benefits are worth a second look.

 Babies are born with a built-in sucking reflex, which is why pacifiers can be so calming.

 Popping a binkie in your little one’s mouth can help soothe them when they’re fussy or help them relax so they can fall asleep more easily.
-(Not to mention sleep more safely: Giving your little one a paci for naps and bedtime reduces the risk for SIDS.)
+(Not to mention sleep more safely: Giving your little one a paci for naps and bedtime may

 And guys, there’s nothing wrong with that.

 Yes, you need to hold and cuddle and snuggle your baby.
-These kinds of things will help them feel safe and secure and sometimes even stop them from crying.
-But having an option other than your own nipples to help your baby chill out (and maybe even fall asleep!) can go a long way toward helping you feel a little more sane.
+These kinds of things will help them feel safe and secure — and sometimes even stop them from crying.
+But having an option other than your own nipples to help your baby chill out (and maybe even fall asleep!) can go a long way toward helping you feel a little more chill yourself.

 A pacifier can also be a tool for your partner or other caregivers to use to give you a physical and mental break from your baby.